dojo/meta/README.md

 In order to ensure that Dojo 2 is a solid set of JavaScript tools and libraries, Dojo 2 is built on [TypeScript](https://www.typescriptlang.org/).
 This provides us with structural design time typing as well as an effective way to communicate the intent of the Dojo 2 APIs.
 It also provides us the ability to adopt ES6+ syntax features but make distributables that will be backwards compatible to the target browsers for Dojo 2.

-In addition, there are some core runtime technologies that parts of Dojo 2 are built on:

-* [MaquetteJS](http://maquettejs.org/) a minimalistic virtual DOM built in TypeScript

 ## Packages

 There are several packages that makeup the Dojo 2 platform: